lwear/FirebaseTicTacToe/README.md

 ## Welcome to the Multiplayer Tic Tac Toe Project!

-#### Demo Version: <https://tictactoe-2cc0f.web.app/> To USE the demo, open it twice, in two different tabs.
+#### Demo Version: <https://tictactoe-2cc0f.web.app/> To use the demo, open it twice, in two different tabs.

-If you have any questions, issues, or concerns about the code, please create an issue [here](https://github.com/lwear/FirebaseTicTacToe/issues/new)>
+If you have any questions, issues, or concerns about the code, please create an issue [here](https://github.com/lwear/FirebaseTicTacToe/issues/new).

 ## TASK 1: Run a Firebase Project on your local machine (using a server).
   1. Download the base code for this project. ****Note to self: need to test code in this project to make sure it will work****